AblingerOscar/tf-rock-paper-scissor/README.md

 - The website
 - The api

-To connect to the jupyter notebook, simply visit `localhost:8888` and use the password `aktmodel`.

 All of the data inside of the `jupyter/volume` folder is shared with the outside, but anything else stays inside of the docker container and as such will disappear once you re-start it.

+### Step 3: Look at the results

+To connect to the jupyter notebook, simply visit `localhost:8888` with any browser and use the password `aktmodel` to access the notebook.

-You can acces the website at `localhost:80`.
+Similarly, you can access the website at `localhost:80`.
-If you haven't yet created a model with the jupyter notebook, it will not be able to predict the images, however.
+If you haven't yet created a model with the jupyter notebook (using the downloaded images), it will not be able to predict the images, however.